 Management styles and structures go along way to creating and establishing company culture.
 Big companies have policies and procedures to help employees know what’s expected of them and present a united face to the world.

-Richard Branson recently tweeted ‘respect is how to treat everyone, not just those you want to impress.’
-In an increasingly competitive market to attract and retain the best talent, companies need to build trust above all else or risk the long lasting brand damage of employees making their frustrations public.
+Richard Branson tweeted, “Respect is how to treat everyone, not just those you want to impress”.
+In an increasingly competitive market to retain the best talent, companies need to build trust above all else or risk the long lasting brand damage of employees making their frustrations public.

 Denholm help shape company perceptions every day.
-They know how company culture affects perceptions and work closely with candidates and clients to ensure best fit on personality as much as qualifications.
+We know how company culture affects perceptions and work closely with candidates and clients to ensure best fit on personality as much as qualifications.
 Established skills hunters, Denholm educate and guide throughout the recruitment process and we can support your talent acquisition efforts in 2022 and beyond.